DuncanLevings/CheaperVoidMiners/README.md

 ## Overview

 Adds three early-tier Void Miner variants using the standard LuV Void Miner structure, but built with tier-appropriate materials.
-Purpose is to provide constant ore production similar to GTNY LuV+ Void Miners in earlier tiers allowing more focus on infastructure and factory building rather than vein searching and mining.
+Purpose is to provide constant ore production similar to GTNH LuV+ Void Miners in earlier tiers allowing more focus on infastructure and factory building rather than vein searching and mining.

 - **Void Miner EX I (LV)** — 2 ores/sec
 - **Void Miner EX II (HV)** — 4 ores/sec